Phase-Aware Localization in Pinching Antenna Systems: CRLB Analysis and ML Estimation: System Model

 \section{System Model}

-We consider an uplink communication scenario in which $K$ single-antenna users communicate with an access point (AP) through $N$ pinching antennas (PAs) deployed on a single dielectric waveguide.
+We consider an uplink communication scenario in which $K$ single-antenna users communicate with an access point (AP) through $N$ PAs deployed on a single dielectric waveguide.
 The $K$ users are uniformly distributed on the ground plane within a rectangular area of dimension $\ell_1 \times \ell_2$ meters.
 The system operates using time division multiplexing, where only one user transmits in a given time slot.
-The AP will activate the $N$ PAs one by one to receive the signal from the $k$th user to help with the localization as explained later in this section.
+The AP sequentially activates the $N$ PAs to receive the signal from the $k$th user to help with the localization as explained later in this section.
 The sequential PA scan is assumed fast enough such that the user location remains fixed and the noise samples are independent.

 We assume the feed point is located at ${\mathbf{v}}_0 = [0, 0, d]^\myT$, and the dielectric waveguide, of length $\ell_{\rm{w}} \leq \ell_2$, is located along the $y$-axis at height $d$ above the ground plane.
 Hence, the location of the $n$th PA, $n = 1, ..., N,$ is denoted as ${\mathbf{v}}_n = [0, v_n, d]^\myT$ where $v_n \in [0, \ell_{\rm{w}}]$.
 The $K$ users are located on the ground floor, i.e., $z = 0$.
 Hence, the 2D location of the $k$th user, $k = 1, ..., K,$ is $\mathbf{u}_k = [u_{x,k}, u_{y,k}]^\myT$.
 We assume that the user location $\mathbf{u}_k$ is unknown and needs to be estimated.